angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 }
 ```

-All other options stay exactly as they are, the builder passes them on to `@angular/build:application`.
+All other options stay as they are, the builder passes them on to `@angular/build:application`.
 Once the option is part of Angular, you only switch the builder name back.

 A static build is required.
 An `ssr` entry is fine as long as `outputMode` is `"static"`: Angular then uses it only during `ng build` to prerender the pages, and no server is deployed.
 If your build deploys a server (`"outputMode": "server"`, or `ssr` without `outputMode`), `ng add` and `ng build` stop with a clear error.

-Let me be honest about how it works: the builder calls `buildApplication()` from `@angular/build` and replaces the internal function `prerenderPages()` at runtime, to rename the files before they are written.
+How it works: the builder calls `buildApplication()` from `@angular/build` and replaces the internal function `prerenderPages()` at runtime, to rename the files before they are written.
 That's a hack.
 It relies on internal APIs, which is why it supports Angular 22 only, and why a built-in option is the real solution.
 But it's a well-tested hack: it writes the same files as our Angular CLI patch, and it runs on the websites of [Angular.Schule](https://angular.schule) and the [Angular book](https://angular-buch.com).